NaPiZip/Linux-Kernel-Development/Robert_love/README.md

 ### Timeslice
 Represents the numeric value on how ling a task can run without interruption.
 The scheduler policy defines a default Timeslice.
 A too long timeslice causes the system to have poor interactive performance.
 To short causes a lot of time being wasted on context switching of the processor.

-Other good tutorials can be found [here](https://kernelnewbies.org/).

-Also found a diamond [here](http://www.linuxfromscratch.org/lfs/view/stable/index.html).

 ## Contributing
 To get started with contributing to mu GitHub repo, please contact me <a href="https://slack.com/">Slack<a/>.